 Content.
-The 2019 Taxonomy includes a list of CFMs discussed in published IMF staff reports following the adoption of the IV and as of September 30, 2019.
+The 2020 Taxonomy includes a list of CFMs discussed in published IMF staff reports following the adoption of the IV and as of December 10, 2020.
 Like the previous edition, it contains details of CFMs, including their type and description; whether they are designed to limit capital inflows and/or outflows; dates of their introduction and/or adjustments; and their latest status based on available information.
-To reflect staff policy advice with regard to the CFMs, the 2019 Taxonomy includes direct quotations from latest relevant IMF staff reports.
+To reflect staff policy advice with regard to the CFMs, the Taxonomy includes direct quotations from latest relevant IMF staff reports.
 Moreover, it identifies CFM/MPMs that were assessed as such in staff reports in line with the IV and the Fund's macroprudential policy framework (IMF, June 2013, December 2014, and September 2017).
-Some CFMs are still being assessed as to whether they are also MPMs, and these assessments will be incorporated in staff reports and reflected in future updates of the Taxonomy.

-&lt;sup>1 Prepared by an IMF interdepartmental staff team from the Legal; Monetary and Capital Markets; and Strategy, Policy, and Review departments.
+1 Prepared by an IMF interdepartmental staff team from the Legal; Monetary and Capital Markets; and Strategy, Policy, and Review departments.